RobiNN1/PHP-UI-Kit/docs/layout/grid.md

 ```

 The same column width.
 Not recommended for layouts that must support multiple css frameworks.
-Since not every framework support this.
+Since not every framework supports this.

 ```php
 echo grid_open(['auto']);